tsgates/arch-wiki-markdown/wiki/Base2busybox.md

 gnu2busybox-diffutils
 ---------------------

-Package gnu2busybox-diffutils offers functionality corresponding to the binaries found in GNU diffutils.
+Package busybox-diffutils offers functionality corresponding to the binaries found in GNU diffutils.

 Gain from replacing diffutils with busybox: GNU diffutils: 1.4 MB